doomedramen/playwright-coverage-reporter/README.md

 **Issue**: Reporter falls back to degraded mode **Solution**:
 - Check console for specific error messages and guidance
-- Run `npx playwright-coverage debug-config` to identify configuration issues
+- Enable `debugMode: true` to identify configuration issues
 - Fix underlying configuration problems and restart tests
 - Some errors are recoverable and will provide specific guidance